In this post, I wanted to focus on what will be the biggest benefit of the card for many — the 10% discount when you purchase British Airways flights.

 Specifically, British Airways offers AARP members discounts on British Airways flights, as follows:

-- Save $65 off the cost of an economy ticket
+- Save $65 off the cost of an economy or premium economy ticket

-- Save $200 off the cost of a business class ticket
+- Save $200 off the cost of a business class or first class ticket

 Anyone can join AARP for $16 per year (or $12 per year with auto-renew), and that even applies to non-seniors.
 While the British Airways Visa 10% discount only applies to British Airways flights, the AARP discount also applies to codeshare flights on partner airlines.